Fourth Covid Case In Olympic Village As Toyota Rules Out Games Ads - UrduPoint

 "It is turning into an Olympics that cannot get understanding (from the public) in various ways," Nagata told Japanese media.

-Organisers insisted the Village was safe despite the diagnosis of Czech beach volleyball player Ondrej Perusic, which follows positive tests from two South African footballers and a video analyst.
+Organisers insisted the Village was safe despite the coronavirus diagnosis for Czech beach volleyball player Ondrej Perusic, which follows positive tests from two South African footballers and a video analyst.

 Twenty-one members of the South African men's football contingent are in isolation after being named as close contacts, disrupting preparations for their opening game on Thursday against Japan.

-Tokyo 2020 spokesman Masa Takaya said there have been 61 positive cases connected with the Games so far -- a tiny fraction of the thousands of tests carried out.
+Tokyo 2020 spokesman Masa Takaya earlier said, before the latest cases came to light, that there had been 61 positive cases connected with the Games so far -- a tiny fraction of the thousands of tests carried out.

-"The IOC and Tokyo 2020 are absolutely clear that the Olympic Village is a safe place to stay," Takaya told reporters.
+"The IOC (International Olympic Committee) and Tokyo 2020 are absolutely clear that the Olympic Village is a safe place to stay," Takaya said.

-Brian McCloskey, chairman of the Independent Expert Panel advising the International Olympic Committee, said a system of "filtering" -- starting with athletes being tested before departure -- was working.
+Brian McCloskey, chairman of the Independent Expert Panel advising the IOC, said a system of "filtering" -- starting with athletes being tested before departure -- was working.

-"The numbers we're seeing are actually extremely low," he told reporters.
-"They're probably lower than we expected, if anything."Athletes are tested daily at the Olympics, where they are also told to observe social distancing and wear masks unless they are competing, eating or sleeping.

-When asked about the risk of a cluster in the Village, McCloskey said: "All the measures that we have in place... will reduce the risk of spreading it on."